Masala Herb

 Day 1 Evening

-Take your mung beans in the cloth covered through clean water to rinse them properly.
+Take your mung beans in the cloth through a clean stream of water to rinse them properly.

 Make sure the cloth is not soaked, carefully press it out a bit to get rid of excess water.